Importing a car from UK to Ireland

 Is it worth importing a car from UK to Ireland?

 Importing a car from the UK to Ireland can be very appealing as you are accessing a much bigger choice of used cars.
-The microprocessor shortage has severely restricted car manufacturing so searching a much bigger pool of cars is going to give you a much better chance of finding your perfect car at a competitive price.
+These can be bought free of UK VAT with the help of an experienced exporter and further savings can be made if your car can be imported duty free or qualifies for RGR.
+These savings give you a very good chance of finding your perfect car at a competitive price.
+Our car import calculator will help to calculate potential savings.

 Finding the right car